Shanty Bass Logo

 Dislikes: Skipping leg day

-Surprising fact: Won golf tuition trip.
+Surprising Fact: Won a golf tuition trip.
 Handicap remains the same

 Jonah